Time to read : 6 Minutes

 Our analysis has found that just about everyone can save on health insurance by switching – Singles, Couples, Single Parents and Families.

-The average annual savings by switching:
+The average annual savings^ by switching:

-• Families can save the most with $328.32.
+Families saved the most with $328.32.

-• Single Parent Families can save $271.59.
+Single Parent Families saved $271.59.

-• Singles can save a whopping $196.85.
+Singles saved a whopping $196.85.

-Top tip: savings can double in value when coupled with benefits health insurance providers give for switching.
+Top tip: savings can jump in value when coupled with benefits health insurance providers give for switching.
 This can be credits to your account, waiving certain waiting periods or offering a certain amount of weeks free.

 For example, Bupa is currently offering eight weeks free and waiving specific extras.